lrencallado/crypto-checkout-simulator/README.md

   - Flexible for feature expansion.
   - The Repository Pattern acts as a bridge between the business logic and the data layer (usually a database).
 It centralizes data access logic, making the application easier to test, maintain, and extend.

+### Assuming this is an API
+- Use Laravel default prefix for api routes to avoid naming conflicts with web routes `/api`.

 ### ✅ API Versioning (`Api\V1`)

 - Organizes controllers in a versioned folder structure (`Api/V1`) to prepare for future API iterations.